oftc/oftc-web/FAQ/Services.md

 ## I receive an error message saying i need to be identified and verified ##

-To identify, use `/msg nickserv identify <password> [nick]`.
-If you are identified and still receiving the error, you need to verify your account via https://services.oftc.net.
+To identify, use `/msg NickServ IDENTIFY <password> [nick]`.
+If you are identified and still receiving the error, you need to verify your account via [https://services.oftc.net](https://services.oftc.net).

 ## Do you provide SASL? ##